webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 It is meant to give a high level overview of the parts without going too much in the code.

+Services refered to as FxA stands for Firefox Accounts, and we describe in [[WPD:Projects/SSO/Adapt_Firefox_Accounts_for_WebPlatform]] how we adapted it to our needs.

 == Steps ==

 === 1.
 From a page, when you click login ===